SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Introduction

 \section{Introduction}

-Software-defined networking is increasingly adopted in wide-area, datacenter, and enterprise networks~\cite{sdnsurvey}.
-In this respect, the performance and availability of the SDN controller are critical, as downtime or latency can affect the overall performance and availability of the network~\cite{sdnsecuritysurvey}.
+Software-defined networking is increasingly adopted in wide-area, data center, and enterprise networks~\cite{sdnsurvey}.
+In contrast to traditional networks where routers and switches run both the routing (i.e., control plane) and forwarding (i.e., data plane), SDN logically decouples the control and data plane tasks.
+To this end, SDN introduces a {\em controller} (e.g., ONOS~\cite{onos}) that communicates with network devices (routers and switches) through a configuration protocol (e.g., OpenFlow~\cite{openflow}).

-In this paper, we consider a new class of \emph{\stateful \performance issues} (or \SPIsShort) in SDN controllers.
-Specifically, these resource exhaustion events occur over time, by first transitioning the SDN controller into a potentially vulnerable state and then triggering an event that induces high resource consumption.
-Identifying such performance issues is critical since they could lead to performance and availability issues.
+The SDN controller performs its tasks based on an internal state that it maintains; this state is updated based on messages received from network hosts and switches and eventually used to configure the entire network.
+Given the critical role that the SDN controller plays, vulnerabilities in the controller can lead to undesirable outcomes impacting the overall performance, security, and availability of the network~\cite{sdnsecuritysurvey,sdnsecurity2,sdnsecurity1}.

+However, finding vulnerabilities in the SDN controller is not trivial.
+For example, Open Network Operating System (ONOS) is a leading open-source SDN controller used by many large network providers such as Comcast and AT\&T~\cite{onos}.
+ONOS contains 150+ network services that communicate with each other asynchronously.
+Researchers have developed several specialized analyses to identify vulnerabilities such as memory-safety issues, protocol race conditions, and configuration issues in SDN controllers such as ONOS~\cite{sdnracer, d2c2, conguard, delta}.

+In this paper, we consider a new class of vulnerabilities in ONOS, which we call \emph{\stateful \performance issues} (\SPIsShort).
+First, \SPIsShort are performance issues that lead to excessive resource consumption when processing inputs (i.e., OpenFlow messages).
+Such issues in an SDN controller can severely compromise the network's availability. \SPIsShort can only be triggered after the SDN controller has reached a specific internal state while processing other messages.

-At a high level, this is a challenging search space exploration problem due to a combination of algorithmic and system factors.
+Identifying \SPIsShort is challenging because it involves finding a sequence of messages that first puts the SDN controller in a vulnerable state and then triggers a costly operation.
+At a high level, this is a challenging search-space exploration problem due to a combination of algorithmic and system factors.
 First, we need to consider a large input search space of long {\em sequences} of OpenFlow messages of interest.
-The second issue is the large and complex code base; e.g., ONOS has tens of thousands of lines of code, hundreds of modules, and over a thousand internal data structures, and complex dependencies between modules.
-The third challenge stems from the semantics of \SPIsShort; i.e., we need to capture the dependencies between inputs and internal states, and identify which state-input combinations entail high resource consumption.
-As such, many seemingly natural solutions from the program analysis literature cannot be applied in our context.
+The second issue is the large code base and non-trivial software architecture: ONOS has tens of thousands of lines of code comprising hundreds of network services with complex dependencies between them.
+The third challenge stems from the semantics of \SPIsShort: we need to capture the dependencies between inputs and internal states and identify which state-input combinations induce high resource consumption.